JKorf/CryptoExchange.Net/README.md

 Alternatively, sponsor me on Github using [Github Sponsors](https://github.com/sponsors/JKorf).

 ## Release notes
+* Version 9.3.0 - 23 Jul 2025
+    * Updated websocket message to listener matching logic to be more flexible
+    * Updated decimal parser to support "NaN" and "-Infinity" strings, added check for negative overflow value, improved performance in most cases

 * Version 9.2.1 - 16 Jul 2025
     * Added setting for whether or not to process unparsable websocket messages
     * Fixed issue causing duplicate subscriptions and data in the TradeTracker and KlineTracker when websocket connection was reconnected